buildit/org-design/Recruitment/JobSpecs/why_us.md

 Buildit is a transformation studio.
 We are a company that helps create better companies.
 We partner with our clients to build innovative product-service experiences, and help high calibre development teams to scale independently.

 ###What we do
 In a constantly evolving world, Buildit helps make the future.
-We are a hands-on partner that cares about the detail, and understand how to innovate:
+We are a hands-on partner that cares about the detail, and understands how to innovate:

 * Leverage world class design capabilities, via Designit
 * Form teams of change makers